bergesinstitute/graf-method/book-4-unit-3.md

 En los pronombres reflexivos, el sujeto y el objeto siempre son la misma persona.
 Pueden ser objeto directo (OD) u objeto indirecto (OI), pero no nos importa.
 El pronombre nunca cambia.

-> In English: In reflexive pronouns, the subject and object are always the same person.
+💂 In reflexive pronouns, the subject and object are always the same person.
 They can be direct object (DO) or indirect object (IO), but we don't care.
 The pronoun never changes.

 *Juan se mira en el espejo.*